s-damian/anchor-nft-ticketing/docs/Localnet-to-Devnet.md

 anchor deploy --provider.cluster devnet
 ```

 #### If the Program ID changed during deployment:

+If the Program ID changed during deployment, you must update the references to the Program ID in your configuration files.

 - Update Program ID:

-If the Program ID changed during deployment, you must update the references to the Program ID in your configuration files:

 ```bash
 npm run update-program-id